 An experienced psychologist will carry out confidential semi-structured interviews with individuals whom have performed or attempted this emergency procedure within the past 2 years.
 It is hoped that the reasons why anaesthetists are reluctant to make this lifesaving decision could be elucidated.
 In doing so, these factors could be addressed in education and training of the workforce with the ultimate intention of making airway management and therefore anaesthesia safer for all patients.

-Chief Investigator: Dr Lawrence Kidd
+Principal Investigator: Dr Lawrence Kidd

-Planned end date: 01/05/2022
+Planned End Date: 01/05/2022

 Local Ref: 4675